dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-olap-installation.md

-# Documentation for the WideWorldImporters Sample Database
+# WideWorldImportersDW Installation and Configuration

 This folder contains documentation for the sample.